cquintero/AirQuality/README.md

-# Apartment Air Quliaty Alert System
+# Apartment Air Quality Alert System

 This is a simple script that uses a PurpleAir Air Quality Monitor, Raspberry Pi, and breadboard with an LED to monitor apartment air quality.

 Despite publishing air quality data to a json API, the PurpleAir device does not allow for easy, visual airquality monitoring.
+I set this up so that the LED repeatedly blinks when air quality is bad, alerting us to open a window.

 ## Usage